pololu/a-star/README.txt

 == Arduino add-on ==

 The "add-on" directory contains a folder named "pololu" which can be used to add a "Pololu A-Star 32U4" entry to the "Board" menu in the Arduino IDE.
+The add-on supports the 1.0.x, 1.5.x, and 1.6.x, versions of the Arduino IDE.

 To install the add-on, copy the "pololu" folder into the "hardware" subfolder of the Arduino sketchbook location.
 The Arduino sketchbook location is typically